tbandyszak/cosyfeat-beta/ReadMe.md

 <h2>Run the Tool</h2>

-An executable .jar file of the tool can be found in the folder "executable".
-Please download it and run it.
+An executable .jar file of the tool can be found in the folder "download-executable".
+Example models created using the tool can be found here.
+This includes models from the case studies presented in our corresponding ICSA 2026 paper.

 <h2>Used Libraries</h2>